RobertJamesMaxwell/imperfect-foods-technical-assessment/README.md

 ## Considerations and thoughts for future enhancements

-Given the time constraints of this assessment and the instructions to focus on data manipulation and asynchronous logic, there's many features which I considered, but chose not to address at the moment.
-Given more time and/or the goal of taking this app from project/proof-of-concept to a production-ready, many of these considerations would likely be addressed.
+Given the time constraints of this assessment and the instructions to focus on data manipulation and asynchronous logic, some other features were considered, but not addressed at the moment.
+Given more time and/or the goal of taking this app from side-project/proof-of-concept to production-ready, many of these considerations would likely need to be handled.

 1. Add loading state for network calls.
 Add a spinner or some other loading indicator to the user.
 1. Add error state for failed network calls.
-1. Add the filter query param to the URL so a user could refresh the page and keep the filter
+1. Add the filter query param to the URL so a user can refresh the page and keep the same filter
 1. Add pagination.
-Right now the 'All Products' filter loads all 247 products, which seems high for one network call.
+Right now the 'All Products' filter loads all 247 products, which could be considered too much for one network call.
 Paging could be added as a query param to network calls.
 1. Add a sorting dropdown.
 Allows users to sort products alphabetically in an ascending/descending manner.
 Could also be added as a query param to network calls.
 1. Abstract out the global state, which is all currently held in the App component.
-This could be pulled out to a Context and then each component could pull in what it needs.
+Right now, it's not unruly as the App component is still only around 50 lines of code, but this could be pulled out to a Context and then each component could pull in what it needs.
 As the app and state grows, there could be a case to add a dependency like redux for state management.
 1. CSS Bug: When a user filter's by 'Dried Fruit & Nuts' the image of the one card that returns is cut off.
-Based on the instructions CSS adjustments seemed out of scope at the moment.
+Based on the instructions, CSS adjustments/refactoring seemed out of scope for the time being.
 1. Other long term feature enhancements / team topic discussions:

    - Testing: Overall strategy, dependencies, etc